 Digital pathology imaging is an emerging field in which examination of high-resolution images of tissue specimens enables novel and more effective ways to diagnose diseases.
 Pathology image analysis segments massive spatial objects (e.g., millions of objects per image) such as nuclei and blood vessels, represented with their boundaries, along with many extracted image features from these objects.
 The derived information is used for many complex queries and analytics to support biomedical research and clinical diagnosis.
-Figure 2 presents examples of two- and three-dimensional (2D and 3D) pathology images.
+Figure 3 presents examples of two- and three-dimensional (2D and 3D) pathology images.

-Figure 2: Pathology Imaging/Digital Pathology-Examples of 2-D and 3-D Pathology Images processing program) and Hive (to abstract the Map/Reduce program and support data warehouse interactions), along with spatial extension on supercomputers and clouds.
+Figure 3: Pathology Imaging/Digital Pathology-Examples of 2-D and 3-D Pathology Images

+Each 2D image comprises 1 GB of raw image data and entails 1.5 GB of analytical results.
+Message Passing Interface (MPI) is used for image analysis.
+Data processing happens with Map/Reduce (a data processing program) and Hive (to abstract the Map/Reduce program and support data warehouse interactions), along with spatial extension on supercomputers and clouds.
 GPUs are used effectively for image creation.
-Figure 3 shows the architecture of Hadoop-GIS, a spatial data warehousing system, over Map/Reduce to support spatial analytics for analytical pathology imaging.
+Figure 4 shows the architecture of Hadoop-GIS, a spatial data warehousing system, over Map/Reduce to support spatial analytics for analytical pathology imaging.